A Low-rank Approximation for MDPs via Moment Coupling: Moment-Matching (MoMa) Aggregation Design

 Recall that $N=|\calS|$ is the number of states and $L=|\calM|$ is the number of meta states.
 Per Lemma \ref{lem:grid_growth}, we know $L=\calO(N^{1- \fraks})$.
 Value of $\fraks$ closer to $1$ are less expensive but more inaccurate.
 Let range $r$ be smallest integer such that $u_i - \ell_i \leq r,\mbox{ for all } i\in [d]$, we have also that $N \leq (r+1)^d$ and, in turn, that $L=\calO(r^{d(1-\fraks)})$.

 Two ingredients determine the computational value of our approach.
 The first is the {\em gain} from matrix inversion.
 This is a gain that is embedded in aggregation and is independent of moment matching.
 The second is the {\em loss} inherent to our moment-based computation of the aggregation matrices $\bg, \bu$.
-We treat these two ingredients separately.
+We treat these two ingredients separately. \paragraph{\bf Matrix inversion.} Computationally speaking, the key step in solving for $V=(I-\alpha P)^{-1}c$ is the inversion of the $N\times N$ matrix $(I-\alpha P)$.
+The complexity of matrix inversion is $\Omega(N^2\log(N))$ (see \cite{tveit2003complexity}) but $\mathcal{O}(N^3)$ is achieved by the standard Gauss-Seidel inversion.
+Solving for the aggregate value $R \in \mathbb{R}^L$, on the other hand, requires the inversion of the smaller $L\times L$ matrix $(I-\alpha \bu P\bg)$ so that